telos-matter/pgt/README.md

 You keep forgetting what prefix to use for what commit?
 > `Feat`, `Add`?
 What should I use?
 Can I even use `New`??

-Does that sound like you?
+Does that sound like you sometimes?
 Not anymore!
 This python script keeps a list of all your commit messages' prefixes.
 You can see all of them or search for one.
 The top search result is automatically copied. 😊